bb-qq/r8152/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Default issue template
-about: Describe this issue template's purpose here.
+about: This is a default issue template
 title: ''
 labels: ''
 assignees: ''